 I teach my class in Pasco, Washington, usually around the end of July or beginning of August each year.
 Feel free to email me for exact dates.
 For students traveling from out of town, I can suggest nearby hotels.

-Students who successfully complete class instruction with me become members of my Christian Science Association, which meets once a year for a full day of continuing education designed to strengthen each student’s healing practice.
+Students who successfully complete class instruction with me become members of my Christian Science Association.
+The Association meets once a year for a full day of continuing education designed to strengthen each student’s healing practice.

-If you are interested in taking class instruction, please be in touch.
+For anyone interested in taking the course, please contact me.
 I’ll be happy to answer your questions.
 You can call me at 509.374.3800, or email firstname.lastname@example.org.